 You should buy one if you want something that the whole family can enjoy.
-With titles ranging from the brand new Metroid Dread to the cult-favourite Super Mario Odyssey, there’s literally something for everyone.
+With titles ranging from the brand new Metroid Dread to the cult-favourite Super Mario Odyssey and fan-favourite Animal Crossing: New Horizons, there’s literally something for everyone.
 Take a look at T3's guide to the best Nintendo Switch games for more.

 Nintendo Switch OLED review: video overview